Paul Marshall (footballer): Playing career

-Marshall is a product of the Manchester City Youth Academy, which he joined when he was 11 years old.
+Marshall is a product of the Manchester City youth academy, which he joined when he was 11.
 In the 2006–07 season, he made his debut for the club's reserve side in the Premier Reserve League North, scoring four goals in eight starts.
 He also scored the final goal as City beat Manchester United 3–1 in the final of the Manchester Senior Cup.
 At the end of the 2006–07 season, Marshall signed his first professional contract with Manchester City.

-In the 2008–09 season, he was given the squad number 46 and became a regular in the reserves.
-After scoring for the reserves and being named "Man of the Match" in their 3–0 victory over Newcastle United Reserves, on 29 January 2009 he signed for Championship club Blackpool on loan, initially for one month until 28 February, with the possibility of extending it until the end of the season.
+In the 2008–09 season, he was given the squad number 46 and became a regular in the reserve team.
+After scoring for the reserves and being named man of the match in their 3–0 victory over Newcastle United Reserves, on 29 January 2009, he signed for Championship club Blackpool on loan, initially for one month until 28 February, with the possibility of extending it until the end of the season.
 Blackpool's assistant manager, Steve Thompson, said of Marshall: "We have been watching Paul for a few weeks now and every time we have seen him play he has impressed us.
 He has a sweet left foot and has an excellent range of passing, he has a presence in midfield and I'm sure he will do well for us."

 Marshall said of the move: "Playing in the Championship will be good experience for me because it will also show Mark Hughes that I can do it in this league.
 If I do well here, he may think that I will be good enough for the Premiership when I go back."
 His debut for the "Seasiders" on 31 January against Crystal Palace at Selhurst Park lasted just five minutes, after goalkeeper Paul Rachubka was sent off three minutes into the match.
 Marshall was then brought off in a tactical substitution so that Matt Gilks could replace Rachubka in goal.
 His second appearance was as an 82-minute substitute against Doncaster Rovers on 7 February, after which he returned to Manchester.

 In March 2009, Marshall was sent out on loan to Port Vale, and made his debut the following day in the goalless draw at Bournemouth.
-He scored his first senior goal on 28 March, with a long range free kick in a 2–1 reverse at Chesterfield.
+He scored his first senior goal on 28 March, with a long-range free kick in a 2–1 reverse at Chesterfield.
 He played a total of 13 games for the club.
 Marshall joined Scottish team Aberdeen on loan on 2 January 2010, and made his Scottish debut in a 1–0 win over Dundee United on the same day, claiming the assist for Charlie Mulgrew's goal.
 He returned to Manchester after a further eight appearances for the club.